HoverBaum/Tools-and-Services/applications.md

 ## BlankUp

 [BlankUp](https://hoverbaum.github.io/BlankUp-Electron/) is my self written Markdown editor utilizing Electron to bring you a cross platform editing experience.
 Sadly Mark Text is probably better for general Markdown editing.

+## Mermaid

+[MermaidJS](https://mermaidjs.github.io/) is an awesome tool to code graphs for your documentation.